lafala-ufba/lafala-ufba.github.io/_pages/recruitment.md

 ## Undergraduate students

-If you are interested in joining the lab, contact us ontact us - <a href="mailto:lafala.ufba@gmail.com">lafala.ufba@gmail.com</a>.
+If you are interested in joining the lab, contact us - <a href="mailto:lafala.ufba@gmail.com">lafala.ufba@gmail.com</a>.

 ## Graduate students